 - Collected for specified, explicit, and legitimate purposes and any further processing is completed for a compatible purpose.

 - Adequate, relevant and limited to what is necessary for the intended purposes.

 - Accurate and where necessary, kept up to date.

 - I have kept in a form which permits identification for no longer than necessary for the intended purposes.

 - It is processed in line with the individual’s rights and in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction, or damage, using appropriate technical or organisational measures.

 - Not transferred to people or organisations situated in countries without adequate protection and without firstly having advised the individual.

 5. Fair and Lawful Processing

 The Data Protection Requirements are not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the individual.

-In accordance with the General Data Protection Regulation (GDPR), we will only process personal data where it is required for a lawful purpose.
-The lawful purposes include (amongst others): whether the individual has given their consent, the processing is necessary for performing a contract with the individual, for compliance with a legal obligation, or for the legitimate interest of the business.
+By the General Data Protection Regulation (GDPR), we will only process personal data where it is required for a lawful purpose.
+The lawful purposes include (amongst others): whether the individual has given their consent, the processing is necessary for performing a contract with the individual, for compliance with a legal obligation, or the legitimate interest of the business.
 When sensitive personal data is being processed, additional conditions must be met.